-12.1 Ranking points
+12.1.
+Ranking points

-- 12.1.1 Competitors will be awarded points according to the table in each Discipline Scoring subsection of this rulebook. - 12.1.2 Incomplete elimination series

-For any valid event result and when the elimination series is incomplete points will be awarded as follows: - (i) The losers of any round within an elimination series that has been completed shall have the points awarded as per their finishing position according to each discipline scoring subsection of this rulebook, even if competitors are tied. - (ii) For any incomplete round within an elimination series, the points for the occupied position and the following unoccupied positions (equal in number to the competitor's standing on the single position) shall be added together, then divided by the number of the competitors in the group. - 12.1.3 Competitors will be awarded 30 points on events where there was not a valid result. - 12.1.4 The number of scores counting towards the WWT Ranking of each discipline depends on how many times the respective disciplines have been completed.
+- 12.1.1.
+Competitors will be awarded points according to the table in each Discipline Scoring subsection of this rulebook. - 12.1.2.
+Incomplete elimination series - 12.1.3.
+Competitors will be awarded 30 points on events where there was not a valid result. - 12.1.4.
+The number of scores counting towards the WWT Ranking of each discipline depends on how many times the respective disciplines have been completed.
 The Ranking begins when the first elimination of a series has been completed for that discipline.
 The number of discards shall be in accordance with the table below: